What is Laser Hair Removal?

 Which Type of Hair Removal Laser will Work for Me?

-Currently, there are three popular types of hair removal lasers made by various manufacturers: Alexandrite, Diode, and Nd:YAG.
-Intense Pulse Light systems (IPLs) are also used for hair removal.
+Currently, there are three popular types of hair removal lasers made by various manufacturers.
+Alexandrite, Diode, and Nd:YAG.
+Intense Pulse Light systems (IPLs) are used for hair removal.

-Some of the more popular brands of devices currently on the market are:
+Some of the more popular branDue to length of hair growth cycles, treatments are needed once in every 8-12 weeks. ds of devices currently on the market are:

 1. Alexandrite: GentleLASE, Apogee